 If you really want to bring your trading performance to the next level, this is the way to go.

-Right now, before the new week begins, take a pen and a piece of paper and write down that you will not obsess over money, you will not think of it, and instead, you will focus on trading well.
+Right now, before the next trading day, take a pen and a piece of paper and write down that you will not obsess over money, you will not think of it, and instead, you will focus on trading well.

 Place that paper near your computer, where you can see it so that you don’t forget it.